 Equity Center Educators

 For more information, please e-mail GA_EquityCenter@bentley.edu or the ECE advisor, Alex Hirs, at firstname.lastname@example.org.
-You can also learn more by joining the Bentley Equity Center Educators Facebook group.
+You can also learn more by following the ECEs on Instagram or by joining our Facebook group.

 For more information, please e-mail email@example.com or the P.R.I.D.E. advisor, Ron Ardizzone, at firstname.lastname@example.org.
 You can also learn more by joining the Bentley P.R.I.D.E.
 Facebook group or following us on Twitter.